thomasbaetge/Vanmoof-MQTT/README.md

 # Vanmoof-MQTT
 MQTT integration of PYMOOF

+Disclaimer:
+whatever you do with this, is on yourself.
+I am not reliable for exploding bikes or any other trouble you get yourself into.

 This is based on Henri Bai's great work for the VM bluetooth API
 https://github.com/quantsini/pymoof
 Main credit goes to him!